cucumberbolts/Chess/README.md

 # Chess-Analysis
-Chess analysis board.
+Chess.

-Download stockfish and put it in the same directory as the executable.
+Download an engine and put it in the same directory as the executable.